Written by: Amanda Leaveck

 Some of the different brain waves frequencies (from high to low):

 High range beta – Excitement, anger, stress, anxiety.
-Living in survival mode.
+Living in a state of survival.

 Mid range beta – Paying attention in order to actively figure something out (ie. listening to a lecture knowing that there will be a test afterwards)